-- ✤ Adopted control measures are those that the District has formally adopted as District rules.
-Table 4-1 identifies the control measures adopted or modified within the reporting period (2010 to 2012) for this 2013 Clean Air Plan (Plan). - Proposed control measures are those that the District plans to adopt for the purposes of 1) maintaining the state 1-hour ozone standard, and 2) attaining the state 8-hour ozone standard.
-These measures are scheduled as either near-term (2013 to 2015) or mid-term (2016 to 2018).
-Table 4-2 shows the proposed control measures for this Plan. - Contingency control measures are those that are required by Section 40915 of the Health and Safety Code. - Further study measures are emission-reduction techniques that the District plans to investigate further before making a commitment to adopt them in our next triennial plan update and revision.
+- ❖ Adopted control measures are those that the District has formally adopted as District rules.
+Table 4-1 identifies the control measures adopted or modified within the reporting period (2010 to 2012) for this 2013 Clean Air Plan (Plan).
+In addition, the District adopted Rule 323.1, Architectural Coatings, in 2014. - ❖ Proposed control measures are those that the District plans to adopt for the purposes of 1) maintaining the state 1-hour ozone standard, and 2) attaining the state 8-hour ozone standard.
+These measures are scheduled as either near-term (2015 to 2016) or mid-term (2017 to 2019).
+Table 4-2 shows the proposed control measures for this Plan. - Contingency control measures are those that are required by Section 40915 of the Health and Safety Code. - ❖ Further study measures are emission-reduction techniques that the District plans to investigate further before making a commitment to adopt them in our next triennial plan update and revision.
 Table 4-4 identifies the control measures for further study.
 Several of the listed measures have been found not to be cost-effective at this time, but they have been included as further study measures for possible future consideration.